Case Studies

 Subtle first symptoms began in mid-2012.
 When asked a simple yes/no question, for example, she would often answer with the opposite response she was intending.
 Phone conversations were shorter and she withdrew socially.
 In February 2014, while an MRI came back as normal, a mini-mental exam resulted in a referral to a neurologist.
 Evaluation resulted in a diagnosis of mixed dementia, including both Alzheimer’s disease and Frontotemporal Degeneration (language variant).

 By October 2014, she could no longer balance a checkbook–a source of great frustration.
 She had trouble finding her words and no longer spoke in complete sentences.
-In March 2015 Judy and her husband moved from a 2-story to a 1-story home to eliminate the danger of navigating the stairs.
-But balance problems continued, resulting in a number of falls.
+In March 2015 Judy and her husband moved to a 1-story home to eliminate the danger of navigating stairs.
+But balance problems continued, resulting in many falls.
+By August, Judy needed assistance with most activities of daily living.
+Tremors and other symptoms of parkinsonism were treated first with carbidopa/levodopa.

-In December 2016, sleeping most of the day, Judy was admitted to hospice for the third time.
-By April 2017 she had lost 34 pounds and she could no longer support her own weight.
-Judy entered a long term care facility on April 6 and she passed away two weeks later.
+In 2016, Judy was admitted to in-home hospice twice due to weight loss and aspiration.
+She was discharged twice because she had “stabilized.”
+In July 2016, Judy stopped talking altogether, didn’t respond to questions, and showed little or no emotion.
+By April 2017 she had lost 34 pounds and she could no longer stand.
+Judy entered a long term care facility and she passed away two weeks later.

 Judy’s brain was donated to the Mayo Clinic in Jacksonville, Florida.
-Three years after an initial diagnosis of Alzheimer’s, brain autopsy revealed a pathology of Corticobasal Degeneration (CBD), along with Argyrophilic Grain Disease (AGD) which is found in about 40% of CBD cases.
+Three years after an initial diagnosis of Alzheimer’s, brain autopsy revealed a pathology of Corticobasal Degeneration (CBD), along with Argyrophilic Grain Disease which is found in about 40% of CBD cases.

 SANDRA STALEY

+By mid-2014, the family noticed balance issues, postural leaning when walking, social withdrawal, and verbal repetition.
 In May 2015 a second neurologist diagnosed her with Alzheimer’s Disease.
-Sandra declined rapidly through 2015.
-She was anxious and incontinent, had balance issues, struggled with activities of daily living (ADLs), and required 24-hour supervision/care.
+Sandra declined rapidly.
+She was anxious and incontinent, had balance issues, and required 24-hour supervision/care.

 Sandra fell in July 2016 and moved to a skilled nursing unit.
-With some assistance she fed herself.
 Her left foot started to contract.
 By the end of 2016, she required 100% care, even for eating.
 While she spoke little, she still recognized all family members.
+In May 2017 she began having trouble swallowing and in June, after aspirating food, she was no longer able to safely eat or drink.
+Later that month she passed away peacefully with her family by her side.

 Sandra’s brain was donated to the Mayo Clinic in Jacksonville, Florida, which reported a diagnostic pathology of Corticobasal Degeneration (CBD), a movement disorder subtype of FTD more rare than PSP.
 The brain autopsy revealed that Sandra also had pathologies of Argyrophilic Grain Disease and Parkinson’s Disease.